-Our experience with representing clients in a wide variety of matters allows us to reduce uncertainty by objectively evaluating the strengths and weaknesses of a client's case early in the process.
+Our experience helps us to reduce uncertainty by objectively evaluating cases early in the process.
 That experience includes representing major corporations in intellectual property litigation hotbeds, including the Eastern District of Texas, the District of Delaware, and the Northern District of California, as well as in local matters in the state and federal courts.
-The group's core team of litigation lawyers also closely monitor national trends in intellectual property litigation and are frequent authors on the subject.

-Among other intellectual property matters, we represent clients in diverse industries with respect to the following:
+We represent clients in diverse industries in disputes concerning the following:

 Represent a Fortune 50 corporation in a federal trade secret dispute, which includes allegations under the Defend Trade Secrets Act.